isaccanedo/fineract/README.md

 Configuração do pool de conexões
 =============================

 Verifique `application.properties` para ver quais configurações do pool de conexão podem ser ajustadas.
-The associated environment variables are prefixed with `FINERACT_HIKARI_*`.
+As variáveis de ambiente associadas são prefixadas com `FINERACT_HIKARI_*`.
 You can find more information about specific connection pool settings (Hikari) at https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby

 NOTE: we'll keep backwards compatibility until one of the next releases to ensure that things are working as expected.
 Environment variables prefixed `fineract_tenants_*` can still be used to configure the database connection, but we strongly encourage using `FINERACT_HIKARI_*` with more options.